julelang/manual/src/std/net.md

 ```jule
 async fn Listen(network: Network, addr: str)!: Listener
 ```
 Listens the address on the named network\.
-It will forward any exceptional from network connectors\.
+It will forward any error from network connectors\.

 For UDP network, the \[ListenUDP\] function should be used\.
 If the network parameter is points UDP network, function will panic\.